 Sample Collection Procedures

-Do not use automatic samplers, unless specified in the permit
+Do not use automatic samplers, unless specified in the permit.

 Remove the cap from the sample container, and carefully pour the sample into the container without allowing sampling equipment or hands to touch the rim of the sample container.